 8 tips to prevent bicycle theft

-Whether you ride your bike to work every day or just hit your local trails on weekends, keep these tips in mind to make sure your bike is always right where you left it:
+Bicycle theft is on the rise across Canada, but all is not lost for cyclists.
+In fact, whether you ride your bike to work every day or just hit your local trails on weekends, there are several steps you can take to help deter thieves and make sure your bike is always right where you left it:

 - Double up your security by using two high-quality locks.
 U-locks tend to be more durable than thin cable locks, which can be cut through more easily.
 But because of their shape, U-locks limit the amount of bike you can secure at one time, so consider pairing yours with a sturdy steel chain.

 - Use your locks to keep your wheels from being stolen, too.
 If you choose to double your security by using both a U-lock and a steel chain, first thread the U-lock through to the bike frame, the bike rack or other secure structure, and one wheel.
 Then, loop the cable lock through both the front and back wheel, as well as through the U-lock.